Santosh-Kumar14/AI_TRAVEL_ITINERARY_PLANNER/Full_Documentation.md

 - **Create a Dockerfile**
   Write a `Dockerfile` in the root of your project to containerize the app.

-- **Create Kubernetes Deployemtn file**
+- **Create Kubernetes Deployment file**
-  Make a file named 'llmops-k8s.yaml'
+  Make a file named 'k8s-deployment.yaml'

 - **Create a VM Instance on Google Cloud**